Cheek to Cheek (album): Singles

 "Anything Goes" was released as the first single from the album on July 29, 2014, to digital retailers, followed by the release of its music video to Gaga's YouTube and Vevo accounts.
 The video showed Bennett and Gaga recording "Anything Goes" as well as other songs from Cheek to Cheek.
 In the United Kingdom, "Anything Goes" debuted at number 174 on the UK Singles Chart for the week ending August 9, 2014.
 It also charted at number 132 on the sales chart of the Official Charts Company.
 In Spain it debuted within the top-fifty of the PROMUSICAE singles chart at number 40.
 "Anything Goes" debuted outside the top 100 of the French Singles Chart, at number 178.
 On the Billboard Jazz Digital Songs chart, the track debuted at the top, becoming Gaga's second entry on that chart, following "The Lady is a Tramp".
 The song was Bennett's 15th entry on the Jazz Digital Songs chart, and his third number-one single.
 According to Nielsen SoundScan, "Anything Goes" sold 16,000 digital downloads in the US up to the week ending August 3, 2014.
 The song dropped to number three on Jazz Digital Songs chart the next week.

 "I Can't Give You Anything but Love" was released as the second single from the album on August 19, 2014.
 Gaga announced the release on Twitter, accompanied by the single's cover art.
 An official music video for the song was released on August 26, 2014.
 The video was shot in the recording studio and the first half showed Gaga in numerous outfits and wigs, while recording the song and roaming around.
 Bennett joins the studio sessions later on, singing the song.
 The final chorus finds the two singers belting together, described as "join[ing] forces for a peculiar, yet potent blend of styles that transcends generations and genres".
 Jon Blistein from Rolling Stone complimented the video, saying that it "proves [Bennett and Gaga] exude a unique, adorable brand of musical chemistry".
 After its release, "I Can't Give You Anything but Love" debuted at number-one on the Jazz Digital Songs chart of Billboard, on the week ending September 6, 2014, and the French Singles Chart at number 173.

-Additionally, "Nature Boy" was released for streaming on Gaga's Vevo channel from September 16, 2014.
-Gaga had previously tweeted about the background of the song, as well as about the death of flautist Horn.
-The song debuted on the Billboard Trending 140 Chart at number five and quickly rose to number one.
-After Cheek to Cheeks release, "Bang Bang (My Baby Shot Me Down)" debuted at number one on the Jazz Digital Songs chart, which became Gaga's first entry as a solo artist.